ahuffman/ansible-k8s-master/README.md

 `k8s_allow_privileged`: false - Whether or not to allow the execution of privileged containers.
 `k8s_log_level`: 0 - The verbosity of kubernetes logs.
 `k8s_logtostderr`: true - Whether or not to log to standard error.

+#### Docker storage setup options
+`k8s_docker_storage_disk`: '' - Used with the k8s_docker_storage_setup option above.
+Provide an unformatted device such as '/dev/sdb'.
+This assumes it is a clean server deployment.
+If you've already started the docker engine, then you'll have to cleanup the default storage pool.
+`k8s_docker_storage_vg`: vg_docker - The volume group to use/create for docker storage.
+       `k8s_docker_storage_options`:
+         - AUTO_EXTEND_POOL = true
+         - POOL_AUTOEXTEND_THRESHOLD
+See 'man docker-storage-setup` for all available options.
+You can add whichever best suit your environment, but the defaults here should work well for you.

 #### Secure kube-apiserver Settings: - only applies if `k8s_secure_master: true`.
 `k8s_apiserver_secure_port`: 6443 - Port to server kube-apiserver secured communications.